NHSDigital/nhs-notify-system-tests/tests/test-team/README.md

 ## Running the tests

-Make sure the .env variables are correctly setup and sourced.
-See .env.template for format.
+Make sure the .env variable TARGET_ENVIRONMENT is correctly setup and sourced.
+See .env.template for example.

 Login with AWS profile for iam-dev so that CIS2 test can connect to retrieve secrets.